 Entry to University courses can be gained by presenting high levels of achievement in a range of Level 3 qualifications.
-These include BTECs and other vocational offerings such as the OCR Cambridge Technical Introductory Diploma in IT.
+These include BTECs and other vocational offerings such as the OCR Cambridge Technical Introductory Diploma in IT and the AQA Level 3 Certificate / Extended Certificate in Applied Business.